 Child Custody and Visitation

 Child custody and visitation matters are governed by the “best interests of the child” standard.
-To help courts determine the best interests of a child, the Code of Virginia sets forth enumerated factors that a judge must consider when deciding custody and visitation disputes.
-The factors are designed to focus the court’s inquiry on which parent is best suited to meet the needs of a child, rather than on which parent has behaved better or worse as a spouse.
+To help courts determine the best interests of a child, the Code of Virginia sets forth the following enumerated factors that a judge must consider when deciding custody, visitation, or parenting time disputes:

 Custody and visitation issues arise in the context of a divorce, arise between unmarried parties, or even involve disputes between a natural parent or parents and third parties.
 Courts have the authority to determine legal custody, (the right to make or participate in major decisions related to the child, such as healthcare, education, and discipline); the authority to determine physical custody (with whom the child will reside) which may be sole or shared; and the authority to determine visitation with the child.
 Courts also have broad power to decide ancillary issues related to custody and visitation, including transportation responsibilities for visitation, the availability of school and health records, and other issues which may be reasonably related to the interests of the child.